mghondo/Bootstrap2WordpressFinal/README.md

 Uses Advanced Custom Fields Plugin from Wordpress' Library.

-Some components not able to installed on Github at this time.
+Some components are not on the repo at this time.
 Needs Bootstrap installation for example, currently set up via "bloginfo" (as opposed to 'wp_enqueue') connection.

-Images not included but can be found for reference in Bootstrap2WordpressHTML repo.
+Images included in the Issues section with instructions on where to install

 This is based on Brad Hussey's Course on Udemy called 'Bootstrap to Wordpress.'